Archer Maclean's Mercury: Legacy

-Archer Maclean's Mercury inspired two sequels for the game.
+Archer Maclean's Mercury inspired two sequels.
 The first sequel, titled Mercury Meltdown, was released for the PSP.
 The game features new puzzles and modes, as well as a more vibrant and cartoon-like style of graphics.
 The game was ported to the PlayStation 2 titled Mercury Meltdown Remix and to the Wii called Mercury Meltdown Revolution.

-A second sequel, titled Mercury Hg, was developed by Eiconic Games for Xbox 360 and PlayStation 3.
-The game adds in 60 new levels, an online leaderboard, and a music feature that allows the mercury blob and stage to pulsate to the player's music.
+Another sequel, titled Mercury Hg, was developed by Eiconic Games for Xbox 360 and PlayStation 3.
+The game includes 60 new levels, an online leaderboard, and a music feature which allows the mercury blob and stage to pulsate to the player's music.
 The game was announced in E3 2011.
 Eiconic chose to go back to the core elements of the original and added a style in which the developers described as "clean and stylish".
 Ignition Entertainment released the game on September 28, 2011.
 The game also features ghost racing, the ability to share replays, and Sixaxis tilt controls for the PlayStation 3 version.
 Two downloadable content (DLC) packages were released for the game.
 The first DLC titled "Heavy Elements" was released on October 19, 2011, and contains thirty discovery mode levels, ten bonus levels, and five challenges levels.
 The second DLC titled "Rare Earth Elements" was released on November 29, 2011, and contains the same amount of content as the previous.